Range.new on objects without <=> but with Comparable does raise SystemStackError, and if this is catched it crash in "Segmentation fault"

 ruby 2.0.0p247 (2013-06-27 revision 41674) [x86_64-linux]

 from what i can see it looks like an 64bit problem on MRI

 it seems to work on rubinius 64bit

-#2 Updated by Nobuyoshi Nakada 7 months ago
+#2 Updated by Nobuyoshi Nakada over 2 years ago

 - Status changed from Open to Closed